Michael G. Karni Scholarship

 The award is a memorial to Michael Karni, a pioneering historian and publisher of Finnish American ethnicity, who was chiefly responsible for the initial development of the Finnish American collection at the IHRC Archives.
 The fund has been made possible through gifts from friends and members of the Karni family along with other supporters of Finnish American scholarly activity.

-- application letter of approximately two pages including estimated dates of residency; description of research project including goals, framework and preliminary thesis; collection to be consulted; and estimated budget.
+- Application letter of 1-2 pages.
+Include estimated dates of residency; description of research project including goals, framework, and preliminary thesis; specific IHRCA collections to be consulted; and estimated budget.

 IHRCA Grant-in-Aid Committee